jupyterhub/jupyter-remote-desktop-proxy/images/README.md

 application.
 A desktop launcher icon is provided, along with filetype associations so users can double click most files that can be opend via QGIS and they will be!

+## Policy for adding images

+To reduce maintenance burden, we will only accept maintaining images here that match the following criteria:

+1. They add an application with a _popular_ scientific use case.
+2. The application is already package and maintained in `conda-forge`.

+Users are encouraged to build and maintain their own images where possible, inheriting from the base image here for ease of use.